gdusbabek/genassist/README.md

 ## Currently working on...

-* environments for dev/prod
+* pretty rdio landing page
+* pretty save popup
 * a staging deploy
 * export keys into node user env.
   * server will probably need to read from resource file or something.
 * uncaught exception
 * package.json "install"
-* pretty rdio landing page
-* pretty save popup

 * deeper integration into last.fm, spotify, rdio, etc.

 ## If you get bored...